On Abortion documents and conceptualises the dangers and damages caused by women’s lack of legal, safe and free access to abortion

 Under “natural” circumstances, the average woman would fall pregnant about 15 times in her life, resulting in ten births.
 Seven of those infants would survive childhood.
 For centuries, people have searched for ways to delay or terminate pregnancy.
 Today, safe and efficient means of abortion finally exist, yet women around the world continue to use ancient, illegal or risky home methods.
 Every year, 47,000 women around the world die due to botched abortions.
 Why do they take the risk?

 Across countries and religions, millions of women are blocked from abortion technologies by law and social coercion, and are forced to carry pregnancies to term against their will.
 Some are minors and rape victims.
-For many, the pregnancy is not viable or poses a health risk.
-But all can be criminalized for tryingto abort; in El Salvador, even women suffering a miscarriage are being chargedwith homicide, facing prison sentences of up to 40 years.”
+For many, the pregnancy is not viable or poses health risks.
+Women are often criminalised and persecuted in countries where abortions are considered illegal.
+Furthermore, in El Salvador, women suffering a miscarriage are being charged with homicide, facing prison sentences of up to 40 years.

-In 2016, for the first time in history, the Pope has allowed Catholic women who’veaborted to be forgiven.
-But while this may seem like a step forward, it perpetuates the stigma of guilt that surrounds women’s choices.
-In the meantime, politiciansexploit abortion as campaign currency; making reproductive issues a political matter, rather than a question of rights.
+In 2016, for the first time in history, Pope Francis allowed Catholic women who had carried out abortions to seek forgiveness through confession.
+But while this may seem like a step forward, it perpetuated the stigma of guilt that surrounds women’s choices.
+In the meantime, politicians exploit abortion as campaign currency; making reproductive issues a political matter, rather than a question of rights.